 A transformation is a change in position, shape, or size of a figure

 Similar figures.
-Figures with same shape.
+Figures with the same shape.
 They are not necessarily the same size.

-A reflection of an “R” is a backwards “R”.
+A reflection of an “R” is a backward “R”.

 Slide/Glide.
 To translate an object means to move it without rotating or reflecting it.
 Every translation has a direction and a distance.